stat545ubc-2023/Gopal-Khanal-Mini-Data-Analysis/Mini Data Analysis 2/mini-project-2.md

 I’m widening the column numbers.
 The categorical variable **extreme_type** has two levels, so after untidying those two levels will now have separate columns and they will be separate variables.
-While the column number is same (7) because the numeric variable flow will be distributed into two columns **maximum** and **minimum**.
+The column number is same (7) because the numeric variable flow will be distributed into two columns **maximum** and **minimum**.
 The issue with this untidy data is the flow variable (value) was shifted in separate cell, and there will be NA’s (when one variable gets value, other variable will have NAs) making it difficult to do some statistical analysis and visualization, and do vector operations, and data manipulations for the flow variable.